CallumBeaney/blogge/content/blog/gawain.md

 date="2024-01-01"
 +++

-Below is one of my favourite parts of the Pearl Poet's *Gawain and the Green Knight*, a 14th-century poem written in a Cheshire dialect:
+Below is one of my favourite passages from the Pearl Poet's *Gawain and the Green Knight*, a 14th-century English poem written in a Cheshire dialect:

 ```
 After Crystenmasse com þe crabbed lentoun,